Lin Biao incident: Subsequent scholarship and reliable eyewitness accounts

 Wreckage of Marshal Lin Biao's aircraft near Öndörkhaan.

+Premier Zhou Enlai was attending a meeting at the Great Hall of the People when an urgent telephone call came in informing Zhou that an Air Force jet was at Beidaihe without authorization and conveying Liheng's message that Lin Biao was about to be taken to an unknown destination, possibly against his will.
+Zhou immediately called Wu Faxian, the head of the Air Force, and issued orders to ground the aircraft.
+When the news reached Beidaihe, it is likely that Ye Qun and Lin Liguo made the impromptu decision to escape.

-Zhou received Doudou's message shortly after Doudou's phone call, directly from the general office of the Central Committee responsible for guarding China's senior leaders.
-The message contained Doudou's warning that Ye Qun and Lin Liguo were attempting to persuade Lin Biao to flee the country using an aircraft currently being prepared at Qinhuangdao Shanhaiguan Airport.
-Zhou called Wu Faxian, the commander of the air force, who verified the aircraft's existence.
-Zhou then issued orders that the aircraft could not take off without the written permission of himself and several other senior military officials, including Wu Faxian, general chief-of-staff Huang Yongsheng, and the commander of the navy and general chief-of-staff, Li Zuopeng.
-At 11:30, Ye Qun called Zhou and informed him Lin Biao was planning to fly to Dalian, and denied they had prepared an aircraft at Shanhaiguan.
-Zhou then told Ye to wait for him to travel to see Lin before they left Beidaihe (where they were staying), issued orders to neutralize potentially disruptive officers close to Lin (Wu Faxian and Huang Yongsheng), and ordered two aircraft be readied in Beijing so he could fly to Lin's residence to personally deal with the matter.
+In an attempt to dispel suspicion, at around 11:30 p.m., Ye Qun called the Premier and informed him that Lin Biao was planning to fly to Dalian the next morning, and denied they had prepared an aircraft at Shanhaiguan.
+Zhou then told Ye to wait for him to travel to see Lin before they left Beidaihe (where they were staying), issued orders to neutralize potentially disruptive officers close to Lin (Wu Faxian and Huang Yongsheng), and ordered that two aircraft be readied in Beijing so he could fly to Lin's residence to personally deal with the matter.